nowsinus/devtiptop/wp-content/plugins/instagram-feed/README.txt

 * Completely responsive and mobile ready –your Instagram feed layout looks great on any screen size and in any container width
 * Display multiple Instagram feeds on the same page or on different pages throughout your site by using our powerful Instagram Feed shortcode options
 * Display posts from multiple Instagram User IDs
-* Use the built-in shortcode options to completely customize each of your Instagram feeds
+* Use the built-in customization options to completely customize each of your Instagram feeds
 * Infinitely load more of your Instagram photos with the 'Load More' button
 * Plus more features added all the time!